Fiat Chrysler's Wall Street debut draws muted response

-MILAN/NEW YORK Investors cautiously greeted the Wall Street debut on Monday of Fiat Chrysler Automobiles (FCA), a move that shifts the carmaker's center of gravity away from Italy and caps a decade of canny dealmaking and tough restructuring by Chief Executive Sergio Marchionne.
+DETROIT Investors cautiously greeted the Wall Street debut on Monday of Fiat Chrysler Automobiles (FCA) FCHA.MI FCAU.N, a move that shifts the carmaker's centre of gravity away from Italy and caps a decade of canny dealmaking and tough restructuring by Chief Executive Sergio Marchionne.

 "We're finally taking Chrysler back" to the U.S. stock market, Marchionne said Monday on the floor of the New York Stock Exchange.
 "One of the Detroit Three is coming home."